The Energy Consulting Group

 Supply Curves and Cost of Supply for Shale Gas and Shale Oil (Light, Tight Oil) Plays===========================================================================================================================================================

 For the past 15 years, a significant portion of our work has involved understanding the economics (rates of return, net present value, payouts, investment efficiency, etc.) of the E&P industry and then communicating that understanding to our clients to help them as they acquire and divest assets, invest in oil and gas wells and projects, and develop flexible and useful business strategies to serve the North American oil and gas sector.
-We have done this by using our proprietary EVAL economic analysis tool, which allows us to generate comparable economics for all the main shale plays, as well as for the main companies involved in exploiting those plays.
+We have done this by using our proprietary EVAL economic analysis tool, which allows us to generate comparable economics for all asset types, including the main shale plays, deepwater, carbon capture and sequestration, coal bed methane, tight gas, new waterfloods, etc., as well as the main companies involved in exploiting those plays.
 We are presenting some of that work in a general form below.
 (Go here for a detailed discussion regarding the economics of shale plays.)
-Crucially, this normalization allows for direct comparison of the economics across plays and between companies, and allows us to determine the cost of supply and to develop classic oil and gas supply curves (amongst other uses), and to specify where the different plays, regions, and companies sit on those supply curves.
+Crucially, this normalization allows for direct comparison of the economics between different oil and gas investment opportunities, be they wells, projects, plays and companies, and allows us to determine the cost of supply and to develop classic oil and gas supply curves (amongst other uses), and to specify where the different plays, regions, and companies sit on those supply curves.

-By way of example, in the above exhibits, "North American Natural Gas Supply Curve" and "North American Play Level Oil Supply Curve", the "average" economics of over 60 different US based oil and gas plays are presented.
+By way of example, in the exhibits presented at the top of this page, "North American Natural Gas Supply Curve" and "North American Play Level Oil Supply Curve", the "average" economics of over 60 different US based oil and gas plays are presented.
 The curves represent detailed analysis by the Energy Consulting Group of each of these plays in terms of costs and revenues.
 The plays covered include not only all the major shale gas and light, tight oil plays, but also a variety of "conventional" onshore, offshore and deepwater developments.
-Development (F, D, C, and E)* and operating costs are usally based on information provided by operators, but ECG also uses proprietary estimates derived from our knowledge of such costs gleaned from working projects in a particular area.
+Development costs (F, D, C, and E)* and operating costs are usually based on information provided by operators, but ECG also uses proprietary estimates derived from our knowledge of such costs gleaned from working projects in a particular area.
 In addition to standard lease operating expenses (LOE), the operating costs include transportation and processing fees.

 * F-finding; D-development; C-completion; and E-equipping